Thijmen18/phs_scottish_stroke_statistics/README.md

 ## Observations and insights of interest

-![image mortality rate trends](images/motality_rates_sex_trend.jpg) _We observed a decrease of mortality rates due to cerebrovascular disease across major demographic groups (age groups and sex) in Scotland over the period 2012-2021.
+![image mortality rate trends](images/motality_rates_sex_trend.jpg)

+_We observed a decrease of mortality rates due to cerebrovascular disease across major demographic groups (age groups and sex) in Scotland over the period 2012-2021.
 The decrease in mortality rates varied between -30% (Females) and -18% (age group 65-74 yrs).
 Only the age group 45-64 yrs increased with 3%. (death rates are age- and sex- standardised, using the European standard population ESP2013)_

-![image incidence rate trends](images/incidence_rates_agegroup_trend.jpg) _In contrast to mortality, the incidence rates of cerebrovascular disease increased across all major demographic groups (age groups and sex) in Scotland over the period 2012-2021.
+![image incidence rate trends](images/incidence_rates_agegroup_trend.jpg)

+_In contrast to mortality, the incidence rates of cerebrovascular disease increased across all major demographic groups (age groups and sex) in Scotland over the period 2012-2021.
 The increase in incidence rates varied between 21% (age group 45-64 yrs) and 4% (age group 75+). (incidence rates are age- and sex- standardised, using the European standard population ESP2013)_

-![image healthboard pattern comparison](images/healthboard_incidence_pattern.jpg) _Major differences and similarities are found between health boards comparing mortality- and incidence rate pattern changes over the period 2012-2021.
+![image healthboard pattern comparison](images/healthboard_incidence_pattern.jpg)

+_Major differences and similarities are found between health boards comparing mortality- and incidence rate pattern changes over the period 2012-2021.
 Here incidence rates of cerebrovascular disease are shown per health board._

 ![cluster analysis image](images/cluster_healthboards_incidences.jpg)

 _A hierarchical clustering analysis approach identified health boards with highest similarity in incidence and mortality pattern changes.
 This insight is helpful for setting up collaborative teams._

 ![interactive plot immage](images/leaflet_plot.jpg)

 _The interactive plot as generated with leaflet can be used to explore differences and similarities across healthboards.
 Here a screenshot is shown of the incidence rates, given per 100k population sizes.
 By hoovering over the boards, additional information and insights are presented._

 For the construction of the predictive model we have seen that all predictors (of interest) show to be non-significant in terms of predicting proportion of strokes (when added in a single predictor model).
 This potentially tells us that our data might be too aggregated and we have too little variables that can explain/predict stroke incidences in a (future) population.
+Future steps might include:

-(Future steps include: 1) augment the data; 2) use de-aggregated non-anonymised data; 3) perform time series forecasting
+  1. augment the data;
+  2. use de-aggregated non-anonymised data;
+  3. perform time series forecasting.

 ## R scripts and notebooks for cleaning and analysis, and final presentation